 - Three dimensional box weave structure maximizes surface area of fabric

-- Unattached polypropelyne compression strap with aluminum closure for packability and storage
+- Unattached polypropelyne compression strap with aluminum closure for packability and storage (XL only)

 - Cotton twill hanging loop

 - Absorbs moisture while staying dry to the touch